Photo by wavebreakmedia / Shutterstock.com

 Repurpose the money you have been spending on fast food.
 Let’s say, for example, that you currently spend $6 every morning getting a latte and a muffin at Starbucks.

 Obviously, that’s not food that you need.
 Depending on the size of the latte and what you put in it — and your choice of muffin — you could easily consume 600 calories with that little “snack” on your way to work.
 And the $6 has better uses as well.

 A better choice: Make yourself a coffee at home and grab a piece of fruit that you can eat in the car.
-Even if your homemade coffee and snack costs you $1 (and it will probably cost less), that’s $5 or a day or $25 a week (and $100 a month) that you have saved that can be put toward paying off your credit card.
+Even if your homemade coffee and snack costs you $1, that’s $5 a day or $25 a week that you have saved and can put toward paying off your credit card.

 wavebreakmedia / Shutterstock.com